OHF Player Movement: Frequently Asked Questions

 Why are there changes to the player movement policies?

 Each year, the OHF and its Members review and update player movement policies to different areas.
 This specific change is designed to prioritize participants' ability to choose where they play, aligning with their individual needs and approach to enjoying the game within the OHF.
-These changes are complemented by regulations that support the transition of Minor Hockey Associations from residency-based restrictions in competitive hockey to open borders, while promoting a cultural shift in team selection and managing the growth of competitive teams.
+These regulations support the transition of Minor Hockey Associations from residency-based restrictions, in competitive hockey to open borders, while promoting a cultural shift in team selection and managing the growth of competitive teams.

 When do the new policies take effect?